 The world we live in is a big and amazing place.
 It comprises over seven billion people, with almost two hundred different countries, seven continents and five oceans.
 Making sense of all these things and the different environments that make up our planet is vital for being a responsible and proactive world citizen.
-The way we interact with our globe is crucial to its future as well as ours, therefore in order to interact with it responsibly, we must first make sense of it all and that is what Geography is all about.
+The way we interact with our globe is crucial to its future as well as ours.
+In order to interact with it responsibly, we must first make sense of it.
+That is what Geography is all about.

-In this Unit we look to answer four big questions:
+In this subject we look to answer four big questions:

 - Can we feed the world?

 - What is the relationship between biomes and food production?

 - How are we connected to the world?

 We will investigate rice growing in Australia and Bali, examine the journey of a pair of jeans and learn all about what happens to our stuff when we throw it away.

 What do you do?